Serif Fonts Are Back (But Use Them With Purpose)

 “There’s a science to applying a heading, subheading and body copy to suit the type of content you’re producing and the message or tone of your brand.”

-In other words: serif fonts are back, but they’re not a free-for-all.
+In short: serifs are back, but they’re not a free-for-all.

 My Own Typography Preferences

-Looking back at sites I’ve designed over the years, my default aesthetic leans heavily toward sans-serif typography.
-Clean, crisp, modern, and predictable.
-It’s a style that works for most business and marketing sites—and a big part of why I still reach for Helvetica Neue Bold in new layouts.
+My design history leans heavily toward sans-serif typography.
+Clean, modern, predictable.
+It works for most marketing and business sites, and it’s a big reason I continue to reach for Helvetica Neue Bold.

-On the right project—with the right tone, branding, and purpose—a well-chosen serif headline can elevate the entire visual experience.
+On the right project with the right branding and intention, a well-chosen serif headline can elevate the entire visual experience.

-Just don’t expect me to give up Neue Bold with tight leading and custom kerning anytime soon.
+Just don’t expect me to give up Neue Bold anytime soon.
 Some habits die hard.